 How to remove PFAS from water at home?
 Recently, PFAS pollution becomes more and more serious worldwide.
 In January, 43 tap water samples from 44 locations in the United States detected PFAS.
 From this, we can see how serious PFAS pollution is in the United States.
 PFAS that we mentioned is a very persistent organic pollutant and it is extremely difficult to decompose.
 What's worse, PFAS can cause lasting damage to humans and the environment.
 As we all know, having large amounts of PFAS in the body can cause many human diseases.
 Nowadays, many Americans are concerned about the potential risks that contaminants such as PFAS pose to the household water system.
-In the following article, you will find an answer on how to remove PFAS from water at home.
+In the following article, you will find a clear answer on how to remove PFAS from water at home.

 PFASs (perfluorinated alkyl substances) are also called perfluorinated compounds (PFCs) which contain at least one perfluorocarbon atom.
 PFAS also includes perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS).
 The Stockholm Convention placed the main substances in the PFASs series, PFOS, and PFOA, on the restricted list in 2009 and 2015 respectively.
 In meantime, various countries and regions have also published restrictions on PFASs in drinking water standards.